-Dan’s note: yes, I’m aware that an EMP would render crypto useless, but the article is about short-term thinking.
-Bitcon and other crypto aren’t necessarily long-term investments.
+Yes, I’m aware that an EMP would render crypto useless, but the article is about medium-term thinking.
+Bitcoin and other crypto aren’t necessarily long-term investments.

 You can hunker in place where you live, but if your property or other close locations aren’t sustainable, you’ve mapped routes, practiced them, and know where to go for safety and survival.
 You know how to hunt and you’ve been practicing survival drills this whole time.